I Love You (The Zombies song): The Carnabeats version

 The song was translated into Japanese by Kenji Sazanami as "Sukisa Sukisa Sukisa" (好きさ好きさ好きさ) and recorded by Tokyo band the Carnabeats (ザ・カーナビーツ), a Japanese Group Sounds band, with 16-year-old drummer Ai Takano singing the lead vocal.
 On 1 June 1967 the single was released in Japan by Philips Records, backed with a cover of "I Was Kaiser Bill's Batman (口笛天国)".
 The single debuted at #7 in the local charts in September 1967, before peaking at #2 on 4 November 1967.
+The single reached number 1 on the international chart published in Cash Box.
 "Sukisa Sukisa Sukisa", the band's first and biggest hit, was included on their debut album Carnabeats First Album, which was released in 1968, and re-released in 2003 by Teichiku Records.
 After several more singles, and their only album, The Carnabeats disbanded in the Fall of 1969.

 The success of The Carnabeats' Japanese version of "I Love You" in Japan, resulted in the original version by The Zombies being released in Japan, where it was a best-selling hit and was ranked #8 for the year of 1967.

+The 1991 cover version of the Carnabeats' "Sukisa Sukisa Sukisa" by Mi-Ke reached number 9 on the Oricon Singles Chart.
+This version includes vocals by Ai Takano.